 Faculty Members of the Centre

-John Bowen, MA, CertEd (Oxford), DipTh (London), DMin (McMaster), Associate Professor of Evangelism, Wycliffe College: evangelism, culture, preaching, church planting, C.S.
+John Bowen, MA, CertEd (Oxford), DipTh (London), DMin (McMaster), Director of the Institute of Evangelism, Wycliffe College: evangelism, culture, preaching, church planting, C.S.
 Lewis

 Pamela Couture, BA (Ashland), MDiv (Garrett-Evangelical), PhD (Chicago), Jane and Geoffrey Martin Chair in Church and Community, Emmanuel College: practical theology

 Mario O. D'Souza CSB, BA Honours (Dublin), MEd (Calgary), MDiv (St. Michael's), CAES (Boston College), PhD (Toronto), Associate Professor of Religion and Education, and Dean of Theology, University of St. Michael's College: philosophy of education; religion and education; Jacques Maritain; person and personalism; Catholic educational theory; Catholic university